dotnet/AspNetCore.Docs/aspnetcore/security/blazor/index.md

 [!INCLUDE[](~/includes/blazorwasm-preview-notice.md)]

 > [!NOTE]
 > For the guidance in this article that applies to Blazor WebAssembly, the guidance pertains to the ASP.NET Core Blazor WebAssembly template version 3.2 or later.
-To obtain the latest Blazor WebAssembly template (version `3.2.0-preview2.20160.5`), see <xref:blazor/get-started>.
+To obtain the latest Blazor WebAssembly template (version `3.2.0-preview2.XXXXX.X`) when not using Visual Studio version 16.6 Preview 2 or later, see <xref:blazor/get-started>.

 ASP.NET Core supports the configuration and management of security in Blazor apps.